yunchengwang/yunchengwang.github.io/_pages/about.md

 Electrical Engineering from National Taiwan University in 2018, and M.S. in Electrical and Computer Engineering from USC in 2019.

-I have worked on various knowledge graph (KG) research topics, including KG completion, KG representation learning, and combing KGs with LLMs.
+My am interested in diverse fundamental knowledge graph (KG) research, including KG completion, KG representation learning, and combing KGs with large language models (LLMs) for interpretable and efficient reasoning.
-Specifically, I focus on developing lightweight and transparent ML models.
+My primary emphasis lies in the development of lightweight and transparent machine learning (ML) models to solve the research problems.

-Recently, I am working on scaling generative AI services under an edge-cloud computing paradigm to improve user privacy, and time and computation efficiency.
+Recently, my research has been dedicated to the advancement of generative artificial intelligence (AI) services within an edge-cloud computing paradigm.
+The objective is to enhance user privacy, minimize inference time, optimize power efficiency, and facilitate computation offloading in the context of scaled AI systems.

-***I am actively looking for a faculty or a full-time research scientist position.***

 Please check out my latest [CV](../files/latest_cv.pdf){:target="_blank"}.
 (last updated: Jul.
 9th, 2023) for more information!